-- Sexual violence and sexual harassment (which may include an online element)
+- Sexual violence (which may include an online element)

 - Causing someone to engage in sexual activity without consent

-- Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as 'sexting')
+- Consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as 'sexting')

 - Upskirting (which typically involves taking a picture under a person’s clothes without their permission)